At a glance

 If you work with an accountant

-- 31 October 2025: Extended filing deadline if your tax agent has an approved extension with Inland Revenue.
+- 31 March 2027: Typical extended filing deadline for the 2026 tax year if your tax agent has an extension of time.

 Other key tax deadlines

-- 28 April 2025: GST return and payment due for businesses on a two-monthly or six-monthly filing cycle.
+- 28 April 2026: GST return and payment due for businesses on a two-monthly or six-monthly filing cycle ending 31 March.

 - 20th of each month: PAYE payments due for small to medium employers.